 + what inspires us

-Our ideology draws from a wide variety of different sources but is predominantly inspired by Carl Jung, Ralph Waldo Emerson, Henry David Thoreau, Nikola Tesla, Pierre Teilhard de Chardin & Joseph Beuys.
+Seymour Projects draws inspiration from a wide variety of different sources but is predominantly indebted to Carl Jung, Ralph Waldo Emerson, Henry David Thoreau, Nikola Tesla, Pierre Teilhard de Chardin & Joseph Beuys.

-The life and work of the following individuals has also been of particular interest to us, we hope they will inspire you too:
+The life and work of the following individuals has also been of particular influence to us, we hope they will inspire you too: